Sham Pistols

-Formation
+Formation an recordings

-After the break up of Sex Pistols in January 1978 guitarist Steve Jones and drummer Paul Cook were looking to form a new band.
-Various names were put forward as new bandmates including Bob Geldof who had sung live with the Thin Lizzy/Cook/Jones band The Greedies but it was vocalist Jimmy Pursey and bass player Dave Tregunna from fellow punk band Sham 69 who were recruited.
+After the January 1978 departure of John Lydon from the Sex Pistols, guitarist Steve Jones and drummer Paul Cook were looking for a new singer.
+Initially, Simon Draper, the Managing Director of Virgin Records told Melody Maker "Whoever joins Cook and Jones will be part of the Sex Pistols".

 Pursey and Jones had previously joined together to guest on a song with The Clash in July 78 at London's Music Machine.
 Steve Dior of The London Cowboys and The Idols stated in the liner notes for The London Cowboys CD Relapse that he jammed with Cook and Jones at Denmark Street with the idea of forming a band.
 He stated that "When they started to consider Jimmy Pursey for the vocal spot I decided to leave.
 At the time we were called The Bollock Brothers".
 Paul Cook told Gary Bushell of Sounds in July 1979 "Jim (Pursey) is the only person who's come along who we can get on with.
 E's the same as us, see".
-At what was intended to be Sham 69's final concert at the Glasgow Apollo Theatre on 29 June 1979 Jones and Cook had joined Sham onstage for the encore of "Pretty Vacant", "White Riot", "If the Kids Are United" and "What Have We Got".